 Climate Justice

 Climate change disproportionately affects women and girls, and action is needed from a gender equality perspective.
-Zonta International and the Zonta Foothills Club of Boulder County pledge to empower women and girls at the global and local levels, and to promote justice and universal respect for human rights and fundamental freedoms.
-Therefore, we call for action to ensure a fair and human rights-based approach to solve the crisis of climate change in the post-pandemic world and achieve greener, cleaner, and equal societies.
+That’s why Zonta International and the Zonta Foothills Club of Boulder County pledge to empower women and girls globally and locally, to ensure a fair and human rights-based approach to solve the crisis of climate crisis.

 Currently, around the world, one in every 10 women lives in extreme poverty.
 By 2030, the United Nations estimates that climate change could push:

-Zonta is NOT an environmental organization, but in our mission to Build a Better World for Women and Girls, we are fighting to put human rights at the core of decision-making and climate action.
-We recognize that the environmental justice movement is at the core of climate justice and that in the United States, people living near the most polluted environments are often people of color.
-Voices from those communities are leading in the fight to address environmental racism, and we commit to being their allies, shaping policies to ensure environmental equity in all communities.
+Zonta is NOT an environmental organization, but in our mission to Build a Better World for Women and Girls, we advocate for environmental justice.
+We support the voices from communities around the country who are leading the fight to address environmental racism.
+We commit to being their allies, shaping policies to ensure environmental equity in all communities.

 Women’s rights ARE human rights, and Zonta Says Now to Climate Action, our Zonta International initiative, is building awareness to create a healthy, gender-equal environment.
 It calls on us to move forward, not as competitors but as colleagues and partners.

-Mariah Bowman CU JD candidate and Sara Fleming, CU MS candidate in Geography, Team members contributing to CU Boulder’s Climate Action Plan (CAP), 2025 Zonta Foothills Climate Justice Scholars
+• Mariah Bowman CU JD candidate and Sara Fleming, CU MS candidate in Geography, Team members contributing to CU Boulder’s Climate Action Plan (CAP), 2025 Zonta Foothills Climate Justice Scholars (bios of our Climate Scholars)

-Casey Davis, CU Ph.D. candidate in Chemistry working on sustainable electronics for renewable energy applications, 2025 Zonta Foothills Climate Justice Scholar
+• Casey Davis, CU Ph.D. candidate in Chemistry working on sustainable electronics for renewable energy applications, 2025 Zonta Foothills Climate Justice Scholar (bios of our Climate Scholars)

 Zonta Foothills CIimate Justice Scholarship